 Planning appropriately for the holiday season can involve any number of things, as long as the end goal is ensuring a safe mode of transportation for you and your family.
 To help out, we created a list of some simple tips to help prepare for holiday parties and stay safe on the roads.

 - Drink OR Drive, Not Both.
 Many people try to gauge their ability to drive based on how much they’ve had to drink that night.
 While it is smart to keep track of your alcohol consumption throughout the evening, it is much safer to have a designated driver who is alcohol-free.
 Make sure whoever is responsible for transporting you and your family is completely sober.

 - Look Out for Friends.
 In addition to ensuring the safety of you and your family, keep an eye out for others who may be too impaired to get behind the wheel.
 If you notice that someone has had too much to drink, offer to call a cab or find another way to get them home safely.

 - Safe Driving Times.
 Let’s face it, there are bound to be some impaired drivers on the highways at some point during the holiday season.
 To avoid being victimized by an irresponsible driver, stay off the roads during the late evening and early morning hours – times when drunk drivers are statistically more likely to be behind the wheel.

 - Keep an Eye Out.
 While you can’t necessarily prevent others from driving under the influence, you can pay attention to others’ driving behavior and identify a potentially impaired driver.
 If you see a vehicle behaving erratically, pull over and call police to report it.

 It’s always much more dangerous to be on the roadways during the holiday season, especially during the late hours of the night.
-That’s why the Davis Law Group recommends taking a cab or finding a way to stay the night somewhere after a holiday party.
+That’s why the personal injury lawyers at Davis Law Group recommend taking a cab or finding a way to stay the night somewhere after a holiday party.
 If you must drive, following these simple tips will help you ensure the safety of your family this holiday season.